Exhibition at the Museum of Man

 - Starting from 7 years old

-- Free for visitors with an entrance ticket
+- Free for visitors with a ticket

 - Duration: 20 minutes